-Car Leasing Secrets and Strategies
+Car Leasing Secrets and Strategies for 2018

 Leasing a car is a game of strategy you play with a dealer.
 You need to know the secret moves to win.
 You want the best deal with the lowest cost and monthly payment, and he wants the most money and most profitable deal he can make, at your expense.

 Unfortunately, for most people, the dealer holds the best cards because he knows the secrets of leasing.

 What are those secrets and can we, by knowing them, forge them into a strategy that levels the playing table?

 A car dealer makes his money the same way on a lease as he does on a purchase.
 This means the higher the selling price of the car, the more money he makes.
 While most people know to try to negotiate a lower price when they purchase a car, many don’t know they should do the same when leasing.
 Of course, dealers will take advantage of this fact and base their leases on full sticker price, or more.